coltorapps/builder/apps/docs/src/app/docs/entities/page.md

 We have defined a default value attribute for the text field entity, and its value is accessed by the `defaultValue` method through the context.

 {% callout title="You should know!" %}
-The return type of the `defaultValue` method must match the return type of the `validate` method, but it can also be `undefined`.
+The return type of the `defaultValue` method must match the return type of the `validate` method, but it can also return `undefined`.
 {% /callout %}

 ## Conditional processing